Departure

 Day 7 – Return to Cotonou

-Culinary immersion with yam pounding workshop, typical lunch, free time in the city.
-Overnight at Maison Rouge.
+Culinary immersion: learn the traditional yam pounding technique, typical lunch, free time in the city.

 Day 8 – Departure